 Their class teacher will assess them at the end of the school year when they turn 5; the assessment is based on classroom observation – your child won’t be tested.
 It uses the early learning goals, which can be found in the early years framework.

 To help review your children’s progress, the Department for Education has published a guide for parents on child development during the first 5 years.
 Parents are able to check their children’s physical, social and language development against these milestones and learn how best to support them in their development.
-The ‘What to Expect When’ handbook is available through this link.
+Please find the document below.